-The Jakarta Centre for Law Enforcement Cooperation (JCLEC), an Australia-Indonesia initiative, has become an important regional centre for law enforcement training.
-More than 15,000 officials from 70 countries have completed over 650 training courses at JCLEC on addressing transnational crimes, such as people smuggling and money laundering, as well as terrorism.
+The Jakarta Centre for Law Enforcement Cooperation (JCLEC), a joint Australia-Indonesia initiative, has become an important regional centre for law enforcement training.
+More than 15,000 officials from 70 countries have completed over 650 training courses at JCLEC on addressing transnational crimes – such as people smuggling and money laundering – as well as terrorism.

 Cooperation on combatting people smuggling

-Australia will continue to strongly support cooperative measures with Indonesia to improve border integrity and enforcement.
-We will also continue to work with our regional partners to combat people smuggling and human trafficking, by strengthening legal frameworks and boosting the capabilities of criminal justice agencies and civil society organisations.
+Australia and Indonesia work closely together to combat people smuggling and human trafficking, including by co-chairing the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
+We strongly support cooperative measures with Indonesia to improve border integrity and enforcement.
+We also continue to work with our regional partners to combat people smuggling and human trafficking, by strengthening legal frameworks and boosting the capabilities of criminal justice agencies and civil society organisations.

 Trade and investment